MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/deployment-guide.md

 ## Supporting documentation

-If users have questions about using MyAnalytics, point them to the published FAQs for answers.
+If users have questions about using MyAnalytics, point them to the published [MyAnalytics FAQs](./../overview/mya-faq.md) for answers.

 ### Resources for stakeholders